ktwrd/kate.pet/pages/portfolio/cockatoo.md

 Version and Release Management for [Adastral](https://adastral.net).
 In-use for generating patches, and releases for (currently) Source Engine Mods.
-Is also used for the management of brandings for usage in the [Adastral Launcher](https://github.com/AdastralGroup/osprey).
+Is also used for the management of branding for usage in the [Adastral Launcher](https://github.com/AdastralGroup/osprey).

 Uses MongoDB, Bootstrap, C# ASP.NET Core MVC, HTMX, and OAuth2/LDAP Authentication.